ECP-CANDLE/Supervisor/workflows/upf/README.md

 # Evaluate an Unrolled Parameter File (UPF)  #

-This benchmark evaluates ensembles of "Benchmark" available here: `git@github.com:ECP-CANDLE/Benchmarks.git` for a given set of parameters.
+This workflow evaluates ensembles of "Benchmark" available here: `git@github.com:ECP-CANDLE/Benchmarks.git` for a given set of parameters.

 ## Running ##